This is based on opinion. Please don't list it on a work's trope example list.

-It's especially sad for kids because if something so horrible could happen to the perfect dad, who's to say it couldn't happen to their own father?
+It's especially sad for kids because if something so horrible could happen to the perfect father, who's to say it couldn't happen to their own father?

-The music that plays during the scene certainly doesn't help, especially when the part when Mufasa's theme comes in.
-It's the part around 1:15.
+The music that plays during the scene certainly doesn't help, especially when the part when Mufasa's theme comes in (fittingly it was based on parts of Mozart's Requiem Mass).
 Add Simba trying in vain to wake his dad up, and then in utter despair trying to cuddle up under his paw, and you have a scene that is possibly one of the saddest in any animated film ever.

 The scene also became a tearjerker for the film's creators, as they received a letter from a young boy who had lost his father, thanking the creators for the film as it helped him deal with his loss.
 The staff were moved to tears by it.

 The scene is even more heartbreaking in theaters, in 3D...

 This scene is arguably worse than the death of Bambi's mother.
 For one thing, there isn't any Mood Whiplash to this scene.
 Afterwards, Scar tells HIS OWN NEPHEW that it's his fault his father is dead, to run away and never return, before sending the Hyenas to kill him.
 Of course, there's a little bit of much needed comedy courtesy of Banzai falling into a bramble patch (with the much memed line "Cactus Butt!"), but that's it.
 Plus, unlike Bambi, where audiences don't actually see any onscreen death or body, this movie has the visual of Mufasa getting pulled off the cliff and falling all the way down into the stampede, followed by the drawn-out Please Wake Up scene described above.